 “I’ve seen food processing specialists, they know every food building in Southern California.
 They know the folks that own and occupy them — who’s growing or shrinking, who’s acquiring whom,” says Buchanan.
 “That’s how you become the hyperlocal market expert.
 I believe that’s a trend we will see and a way to differentiate yourself among your competition.”

 Pick a target, do the research, and stay focused.
 Utilize targeted data and tailor your marketing efforts accordingly.
 Whether you specialize in industrial space, office subleases, or retail investments, take full advantage of the information and resources available to you to become an expert that clients can rely on.

 CRE data platforms like Reonomy offer investors, brokers, and appraisers real-time access to the commercial real estate data points that define neighborhoods — debt history, zoning, building ownership, and sales history.
-Step into the future of CRE tech and join the waitlist for Reonomy National.
+Step into the future of CRE tech and start a free trial of Reonomy National today.